databaaz/hawkeye/README.md

 # HawkEye - Identify Almost Anything !
 This project was created as a take-home assignment for my next job at soulskill.com

+## Summary
-- The back-end is served on Nodejs Express server, and front-end is designed in Reactjs.
+- The back-end is served on **Nodejs Express** server, and front-end is designed in **Reactjs**.
-- We are using Tensorflowjs for object detections in the back-end.
+- We are using **Tensorflowjs** for object detections in the back-end.
 - Ideally, Tensorflowjs is best suitable to make detections in browser, and that's what I wanted to do here, but the requirement wanted me to setup a node server, so model predictions are being done on the back-end server
-- The model being used is MobileNet, trained on COCO dataset - a dataset of 90 different kinds of common objects.
+- The model being used is **MobileNet**, trained on **COCO dataset** - a dataset of 90 different kinds of common objects.
+- Back-end receives image file as Form Data, and returns predicted bounding boxes co-ordinates along with its class to front-end client.
+- Front-end client uses the co-ordinates and draws bounding boxes along with its class label on a canvas, converts this canvas into image and shows it.
-- Back-end can be found in server directory, while front-end code can be found in client directory.
+- Back-end code can be found in server directory, while front-end code can be found in client directory.
 - We will have to separately start both the client and the server.

 ## Instructions set things up (locally)